 When the waters are calm, Great Slave is a perfect kayaking, canoeing and even paddleboarding spot.
 The East Arm features countless islands, towering cliffs and deep, clear waters.
 The lake also provides a picturesque vantage point to photograph communities like Yellowknife and Fort Resolution.

 Great Slave Lake is a pit stop and breeding ground for countless shorebirds, songbirds and waterfowl.
-Varying water depths, climate, ecology and plant life in and around the lake attract a diverse range of birds, such as bald eagles, gulls, terns, ducks, swans and geese.
+Varying water depths, climate, ecology and plant life in and around the lake attract a diverse range of birds, such as bald eagles, gulls, arctic terns, ducks, tundra swans, geese and others.
 The numerous channels and bays of the West Mirage Islands, just outside Yellowknife Bay, are important habitat for breeding birds, while the North Arm’s abundant marshes and small islands each spring attract more than 100,000 northbound migrating waterbirds.
 The largest gull colony on the lake is near the Slave River Delta, on Egg Island.
 The East Arm, with its craggy cliffs and rocky islands, supports bald eagles, terns and gulls.

 Prospector Johnny Baker discovered shimmering gold around the lake’s north shore in the mid-1930s.
 Baker stumbled on a visibly gold-packed vein on Yellowknife Bay – the discovery that spawned the Yellowknife gold rush.
 Mines started popping up, and a city was quickly born.
 Today, remnants of the area’s mining history are still apparent around Yellowknife.

 For the past few decades the federal government considered Great Slave’s East Arm as the site of a new National Park - the Northwest Territories sixth National Park.
 In 1970, Parks Canada “withdrew” 7,000 square kilometres of crown land on the arm to protect it from industrial development.
 In October 2002, Parks put the East Arm on a list of 10 new national parks it vowed to create over the next several years.
 Thaidene Nene officially became a park in August, 2019.

 While the sailing season may be shorter than on lakes to the south of the NWT, long days keep boats out on the water at almost all hours.
 The Yellowknife Sailing Club hosts races and expeditions throughout the summer, and it’s not hard to find a boat to crew on.